minhtran241/flexiconnect-architecture/README.md

 ## Mail Service

 -   <strong>Mail Service</strong> connects directly with <strong>Broker Service</strong> in the development version (you should not do that way in production).
 In production, <strong>Mail Service</strong> can not be connected by User, just be connected to other Service except Broker Service.
-The Service send tested email to the MailHog server.
+The Service sends tested mails to the MailHog server.
 -   Package index
     -   [github.com/go-chi/chi](https://github.com/go-chi/chi) is a lightweight, idiomatic and composable router for building Go HTTP services
         -   Installation